Lipscomb University: Athletics

 Lipscomb athletic teams are the Bisons.
 The university is a member of the Division I level of National Collegiate Athletic Association (NCAA), primarily competing in the ASUN Conference.

 Lipscomb competes in 17 intercollegiate varsity sports: men's sports include baseball, basketball, cross country, golf, soccer, tennis and track & field (indoor and outdoor); women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball.

 The university has an ongoing sports rivalry with Belmont University, just 3 mi down the road from Lipscomb.
 Traditionally, basketball games between the two schools are called the "Battle of the Boulevard".
 In 2006, the rivalry reached a new level when Belmont and Lipscomb advanced to the finals of the Atlantic Sun tournament at the Memorial Center in Johnson City, Tennessee, with the winner earning its first-ever bid to the NCAA tournament.
 Belmont won 74–69 in overtime.
 Lipscomb was invited to the National Invitation Tournament as the regular-season conference champion, "the program's first-ever post-season appearance."

+In 2018, Lipscomb made its first ever NCAA tournament appearance, but lost to the University of North Carolina in the first round.
 In 2019, Lipscomb made the NIT basketball finals, falling to the Texas Longhorns.
+In 2025, Lipscomb won its second ASUN championship and returned to the NCAA tournament, but lost in the first round to Iowa State.